 The Secrets Of Neat Copper Foiling

-This instruction to make stained glass shows you how to wrap and burnish your stained glass pieces neatly with copper foil.
+This instruction on how to make stained glass shows you how to wrap and burnish your stained glass pieces neatly with copper foil.
 This is so that you can solder around each piece and join them all together.

 There’s also information on all the different colours, widths and weights of foil available, to help you choose the right one for your project.

-What You Need
+What You Need For Copper Foiling

 Instruction To Make Stained Glass – Foiling